 2014 Season: The caves and visitor center will be closed for the winter until May 5.
 The visitor center will be open on May 5, and the cave will open for tours May 10.

 Volunteers are a vital part of Timpanogos Cave National Monument.
 Volunteers have spent countless hours helping preserve Timpanogos Cave and the surrounding resources.
-There are many different ways people can help.
+Help is appreciated from individuals or groups.
+There are many ways people can help.

 BATS - Behind A Tour Specialists are typically teens ages 14-18 whose primary responsibility is to follow the tours and help the rangers with whatever is needed.
 Typically the last one in the tour group, they keep an eye on visitors to see if assistance is needed and to ensure the cave is well protected.

 Trail Patrol Volunteers - Adult volunteers help patrol the trail, assisting people as needed when they hike, being a uniformed presence on the trail, reminding about the rules if necessary, and being available to help a lost child or hiker in distress.